roytrust/programming/python/README.md

 1. [regex: regular expression](common.md#reged)
 1. Current user: getpass.getuser()
 1. Find in a list: `[[i,s] for i,s in enumerate(sys.path) if 'pandas' in s]`
+1. Converts a string into an expression: eval()
+1. Converts an integer to binary string: bin()

 ## Topics
 1. [Web](web.md)